-Students work with their assigned project chair to identify a research question and develop a project for investigation.
-The student will conduct a comprehensive scholarly study, write a paper as part of their project, and present, to their committee, conclusions that offer innovation or resolution to their research question.
-Special note about ED 632: Students not completing ED 632 within the semester will be required to maintain ongoing enrollment in the extension course series, ED 732, 733, 734, the 2 semester hour continuance/extension of the course.
-Students will be billed per semester that the student continues work on the project.
+Special note: Students not completing ED 632 within the semester will be required to maintain ongoing enrollment in the extension course series, ED 732, 733, 734, the 2-semester hour continuance/extension of the course.
 Students may choose to not enroll during summer months, provided that the student does not plan to use college resources (including faculty support) on the project and provided that the student does not plan to defend in the summer.
 If the student plans to work with their project chair or defend the project during the summer, the student must first check with the project chair to make sure that they are available to do so.
 The student must be enrolled during all fall and spring semesters until completing and defending the project.
-The student must be enrolled in ED 632 or ED 732, 733, or 734 during the semester that the project is defended.
-If a semester of enrollment is skipped (other than summer) prior to completing the project, a grade of F will be entered for ED be retaken at the full 3 semester hour tuition rate.
-Prerequisite IN630.
+The student must be enrolled in ED

+632 or ED 732, 733, or 734 during the semester that the project is defended.
+If a semester of enrollment is skipped (other than summer) prior to completing the project, a grade of F will be entered for ED 632 and the course will need to be retaken at the full 3 semester hour tuition rate.